Admission Application for MSU Students

 The Michigan Department of Education (MDE) requires that all teacher preparation programs in Michigan be accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP requires that students admitted to teacher preparation programs take a standardized test.
 Because Michigan high school students take the SAT, MSU has chosen the current SAT-with-Essay (taken March 5, 2016 or later) as the standardized test required for admission.

-Applicants must take the entire SAT-with Essay and have the results sent to MSU.
-Taking only portions of the SAT or failing to have results sent to MSU will make it impossible for us to use the results for admission to the teacher preparation program.
+Applicants must take the entire SAT-with-Essay and have the results sent to MSU.
+Taking only portions of the SAT-with-Essay or failing to have results sent to MSU will make it impossible for us to use the results for admission to the teacher preparation program.

-- For admission to the teacher preparation program in 2019, the last opportunity to take the SAT will be the December 2018 test date.
+- For admission to the teacher preparation program in 2020, the last opportunity to take the SAT-with-Essay will be the December 2019 test date.
 There can be no exceptions to this deadline, so students should plan carefully.

-- Applicants who are registered to take the SAT, but have not yet taken it, may apply; however, they cannot be admitted until official results have been received.
+- Applicants who are registered to take the SAT-with-Essay, but have not yet taken it, may apply; however, they cannot be admitted until official results have been received.

 The timed and proctored essay is no longer required.